This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Gnostic Academy of Chicago:

 But that alchemical experience that is linked with love, although it be intoxication through the sexual energy, is really sobriety, sensible.
 To use that power for spiritual life is really the most sensible thing.
 This is what it means to be sober-headed, to not be carried away by passion.
 But lunatics, idiots, fornicators, enjoy expelling the energy of Eden from themselves:

-As the couple practices sexual magic, husband and wife never lose their attraction for one another, because the energy of attraction is never expelled, but sublimated.
+As the couple practices sexual magic, husband and wife never lose their attraction for one another, because the energy of attraction and magnetism is never expelled, but sublimated.
+The couple then charges one another with divine power.
 Through this principle of sexual alchemy, husband and wife remain intoxicated by love for one another, and also remain sober-headed.
 They comprehend that the ego is the source of disorder and divorce.
 So, couples who practice sexual alchemy are better off for preserving their union, because fornication leads to suffering and expulsion from sexual bliss.
 This is how marriages can succeed, rather than end in divorce, which is very common nowadays.

 A matrimony can be one’s heaven or one’s hell.
 Here we are teaching how couples can continually magnetize and charge each other, so that they remain in happiness.

 Many students who begin our gnostic studies complain about lust.
 Whenever they walk across the street in the cities, their eyes are bewildered by the sight of attractive men and women.
 The work of transforming lustful impressions is always most difficult for new initiates, which is why women in Islam, initially, wore their hijab or headcovers to prevent the lustful eye.
-Whether this tradition is really being practiced well is another thing…
+Whether this tradition is really being practiced well after the time of the Prophet is another thing…

 The word mystic comes from the Greek root word myein, to close the eyes.
 This signifies a person who meditates.
 In this case, the meditators, husband and wife, have been initiated into the sexual mysteries.
 For true mystics, sobriety signifies sexual purity, chastity, not in the form of abstention or celibacy, but by being pure in the sexual act.

 In sexual union, all separation is negated, because husband and wife become one angelic being with the capacity to create divine life.
-There is no difference between them, since the ego is not present, the nafs are absent during the ecstasy.
+There is no difference between them, since the egos, the intruders or infidels, are not present, the nafs are absent during the ecstasy.